Xiaomi Mi 5: System and software

 The factory system (UI) of Xiaomi Mi 5 is MIUI 7.
 This system plays very well in the Xiaomi Mi 5.
 However, when some applications are running in the background, a short pause is inevitable, but it does not affect the normal use.
-Compared with other Android or Apple phones, Xiaomi's phones are easier to install custom ROM and can change the name of the SIM network at will.
 The Xiaomi Mi 5 features a powerful Qualcomm Snapdragon 820 processor.
 At the end of 2017, Xiaomi Mi 5 updated the available MIUI V9.1.1.0 with unique optimizations including a notification panel that can respond quickly, split-screen or multi-window support, image search, improved performance and application processing.
 In late 2018, Xiaomi announced that after the last stable release of MIUI 10.2, there will be no more updates to MIUI on Xiaomi Mi 5 phones.

 The Mi 5 is among few smartphones to support Apple's proprietary "AirPlay" protocol.

+The Mi 5 allows bootloader unlocking and custom ROMs installs, and as a result the phone can be updated to Android 15 with the degoogled lineageOS or LineageOS with microG.
+The Mi 5 also allows change the name of the SIM network at will.

 Design

 The 5.15 Mi 5 is indeed one of the most compact and lightweight flagships.
-It is 144.6 x 69.2 x 7.3 mm wide and 2 mm tall, but the hair is narrower and thinner than the 5.1 Galaxy S7.
-The Mi 5 weighs just 129g - 23g lighter than the Galaxy S7 with a similar design.
+It is 144.6 mm × 69.2 mm × 7.3 mm wide and 2 mm tall, but the hair is narrower and thinner than the 5.1 Galaxy S7.
+The Mi 5 weighs just 129 g - 23 g lighter than the Galaxy S7 with a similar design.
 The Mi 5 has a familiar double glazing design with a silver frame.
 Both pieces are made from the latest Gorilla Glass 4 material.
 The rear glass bends around the long edges, while the front is completely flat.
 Xiaomi has set chamfered edges on the frame to complement the soft curve on the back, which works best in this combination.
 It also improves grip, enhances the appearance and makes handling more comfortable.
 Monitors may look almost bezel-less, but they aren't.
 A metal frame is a border, and it takes a while to get used to it when swiping a card because most of the time people's thumbs scratch the metal and then seamlessly enter the screen.
 It wasn't unpleasant, but it wasn't common at first.
 The front is also sleek, with a reflective "Mi" logo at the top, a front-facing camera next to it, and slim buttons underneath the 5.1-inch display.
 A single button has an embedded fingerprint sensor, which is very fast.
 Xiaomi is playing out the phone's almost baffle-free features.
 Although the space between the edge of the phone and the screen is very small, there is a large black bar around the monitor, which ruins the illusion.
 In fact, the Mi 5 has about the same number of borders as the HTC 10.